-The Internal Affairs Bureau of the Riverside County Sheriff’s Department is also a Division of that agency, devoted to protecting the Department and its deputies for liability for torts and crimes perpetrated against civilians.
-You’re not going to find misconduct if you’re not looking for it, and the last things that the Internal Affairs Bureau of the Riverside County Sheriff’s Department is interesting in finding, is justification (contrived or otherwise) for its officers’ actions.
+The Internal Affairs Bureaus of the Murrieta Police Department and the Riverside County Sheriff’s Department are also Division of those agencies, devoted to protecting the Department and its deputies for liability for torts and crimes perpetrated against civilians.
+You’re not going to find misconduct if you’re not looking for it, and the last things that the Internal Affairs Bureau of the Riverside County Sheriff’s Department (and the Murrieta Police Department) is interesting in finding, is justification (contrived or otherwise) for its officers’ actions.

 MOST FALSE ARRESTS ARE EFFORTS BY POLICE OFFICERS.
 ALONG WITH THEIR GUARDIANS AT THE DISTRICT ATTORNEY'S OFFICE, TO PROTECT THEMSELVES FROM CIVIL, CRIMINAL AND ADMINISTRATIVE LIABILITY, FOR WRONGFUL ACTS COMMITTED BY THEM.